 · If subscribing to an email newsletter you may "unsubscribe" at any time from the newsletter mailing list;

 · The Association may, from time to time, send you text messages about issues of importance such as events or campaigns.
 You may “opt out” by texting STOP in reply to a text message from the Association; or

 · You may contact us at any time by mail or email directed to the Association’s Executive Officer who is the Privacy Officer.

 Disclosure of your personal information

-The Association and RTO may disclose your personal information, in connection with or to further the purposes outlined above, to:
+The Association may disclose your personal information, in connection with or to further the purposes outlined above, to:

 - the ACTU;